iCliniq Logo

 What Is Adie Syndrome?

-Adie syndrome is a neurological disorder that affects the pupil of the eye and the autonomic nervous system resulting in poor light.
+Adie syndrome is a neurological disorder that affects the eye pupil and the autonomic nervous system resulting in poor light.
 This disorder is otherwise known as Adie tonic pupil or Holmes-Adie syndrome.
 This syndrome is named after the British neurologist William John Adie and Sir Gordon Morgan Homes, an Irish neurologist.
-It is relatively a rare condition affecting around five people in every 1,00,000 people and is most commonly seen in young adults who are between 25 years to 45 years of age.
+It is relatively a rare condition affecting around five people in every 1,00,000 people and is most commonly seen in young adults between 25 and 45 years of age.
 Adie syndrome is more likely to affect females than males.
 The condition is referred to as Adie syndrome when both the pupil and the deep tendon reflexes are affected.
 When only one pupil is affected, then the condition is termed Adie’s pupil.

 How Does Adie Syndrome Develop?